Simultaneous Suspension Control and Energy Harvesting through Novel Design and Control of a New Nonlinear Energy Harvesting Shock Absorber: Introduction

 The contributions of this paper include the following.
 First, we integrate IPVA into automotive suspension systems and optimize the system designs that offer improved ride comfort and energy harvesting efficiency at the same time when compared to the traditional EHSA.
 Second, we develop a novel stochastic-linearization MPC (SL-MPC) framework by exploiting a stochastically-linearized dynamics based on the nonlinear equation of motion (EOM) of the IPVA.
 To the best of the authors{'} knowledge, this is the first time that stochastic linearization is exploited in MPC designs to deal with nonlinear dynamical systems excited by random disturbance signals.
 Third, we investigate the usage of online estimated road information into the prediction horizon, which we show is able to enhance the performance.
 Last but not least, extensive simulations are performed to demonstrate the efficacy of the proposed framework.
+It should be noted that although Chen et al. \cite{chen2020mpcbased} proposed a nonlinear EHSA that also utilized inertial nonlinearity, their nonlinear EHSA was only efficacious around a resonance peak; that is, it is narrow-banded.
+Furthermore, their numerical study showed that the maximum energy harvesting efficiency and worst ride comfort occurred at the same frequency.
+In other words, energy harvesting and suspension performance are still conflicting objectives in their design.

 The rest of this paper is organized as follows.
 In Section~II, the design and modeling of the IPVA-integrated suspension system are introduced.
 Section~III describes the NMPC and SL-MPC designs.
 Simulations and performance evaluations are presented in Section~IV while Section~V concludes the paper.